valkey-io/iovalkey/README.md

 `retryStrategy` is a function that will be called when the connection is lost.
 The argument `times` means this is the nth reconnection being made and the return value represents how long (in ms) to wait to reconnect.
-When the return value isn't a number, ioredis will stop trying to reconnect, and the connection will be lost forever if the user doesn't call `redis.connect()` manually.
+When the return value isn't a number, iovalkey will stop trying to reconnect, and the connection will be lost forever if the user doesn't call `redis.connect()` manually.

 When reconnected, the client will auto subscribe to channels that the previous connection subscribed to.